chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

-Once you have created a collection, you will have the ability to add a dataset.
+Once you have created a private collection, you will have the ability to add a dataset.
 Once you click this button, you will be guided to dropbox, where you can select a dataset for upload.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/25663501/113529612-db7b0080-9591-11eb-9720-ae47155d62f8.png">